pluteski/speech-to-text/blog/content/hashgraph.md

 * Visa : **[2K tx/sec](https://mybroadband.co.za/news/security/190348-visanet-handling-100000-transactions-per-minute.html)**
     * Visa claims that its system has additional capacity to handle upwards of 50K tx/sec.

-Of these, only PoW is a DLT, but Paypal and Visa tend to be held up as milestones for a currency or payment system, and Hashgraph proponents also tend to mention them in their presentation materials.
+Of these, only PoW is a DLT, but Paypal and Visa tend to be held up as benchmarks or at the very least as future milestones for a DLT to replace an existing mainstream currency or payment system.
+Hashgraph proponents also tend to make the comparison in their presentation materials.

-To be fair, because of its positioning and licensing, Hashgraph is most directly comparable to Hyperledger, which is also a scalable DLT using a Practical Byzantine Fault Tolerance (PBFT) consensus algorithm.
+To be fair, because of its positioning and licensing, Hashgraph is more directly comparable to Hyperledger, which is also a scalable DLT using a Practical Byzantine Fault Tolerance (PBFT) consensus algorithm.
 Other comparable enterprise-grade transaction processing systems include LMAX and its variants, such as [LMAX Disruptor](http://lmax-exchange.github.io/disruptor/) and Bitshares.
+LMAX is not a DLT, and Bitshares is billed as a decentralized exchange.
-If people are going to hold up Visa and Paypal as benchmarks, then we might as well include these as well to properly place Hashgraph into its proper context.
+If we are going to hold up Visa and Paypal as benchmarks, then we might as well include these as well for context.
 Their ts/sec are as follows:

 * [Hyperledger](https://www.hyperledger.org/about) : **[1K tx/sec](https://www.altoros.com/blog/hyperledgers-sawtooth-lake-aims-at-a-thousand-transactions-per-second/)** to **[10K tx/sec](https://medium.com/chain-cloud-company-blog/hyperledger-vs-corda-pt-1-3723c4fa5028)**
 * Bitshares : **[100K tx/sec](https://bitshares.org/technology/industrial-performance-and-scalability/)**